LukasMurdock/LukasMurdock.github.io/_posts/2023-03-14-rsc-vs-remix.md

 - Write data: Not our job.
 (Next 13: Hard refresh?
 We’re working on it…)

 The Remix Primary Flow:
-- Load data: Server must know what data to fetch, now parallelize.
+- Load data: Request data at the route level, parallelize everything.
 - Write data: HTML forms, now here’s tools to progressively enhance.

 RSC approach footguns: